AirAsia: 2020–2023: Navigating the pandemic and recovery

 The COVID-19 pandemic had a significant impact on global aviation, including AirAsia.
 In March 2020, the airline suspended most of its flights due to travel restrictions, resulting in significant revenue losses.
 The airline grounded its fleet and implemented various cost-cutting measures, including layoffs and salary reductions for employees.
 AirAsia also focused on maintaining liquidity by securing loans and receiving government support.

 In late 2020, the airline launched the Airasia Super App, diversifying its business model beyond air travel to include services such as food delivery, e-commerce and logistics.
 This move was aimed at adapting to changing consumer behaviors and maintaining a steady revenue stream in the face of reduced air travel.

 As vaccination rates increased and travel restrictions began to ease in 2021, AirAsia gradually resumed its operations.
 The airline restarted domestic flights within Malaysia in April 2021, focusing initially on rebuilding its domestic network before reintroducing international routes.
-By late 2022, AirAsia began reinstating international routes, prioritizing key markets within ASEAN and beyond.
+By late 2022, AirAsia began reinstating international routes, prioritising key markets within ASEAN and beyond.
 The airline targeted popular destinations in Thailand, Indonesia and India to restore its pre-pandemic network.

 On 3 January 2022, AirAsia proposed its corporate name change to Capital A, which subject to shareholders' approval.
 The proposed name has been approved by the Companies Commission of Malaysia (SSM) and reserved by the company on 28 December 2021.
 On 28 January 2022, the company changed its corporate name from AirAsia Group Bhd to Capital A Bhd to reflect the expansion of its business portfolio beyond the core budget airline.
 However, its airline business continued to use the AirAsia brand.

 AirAsia's recovery continued throughout 2022, as demand for travel rebounded.
 By the end of the year, the airline had carried approximately 9.95 million passengers.
 In 2023, AirAsia significantly increased its capacity, with a nine-fold increase in available seats compared to the previous year.
 This expansion was driven by the resumption of routes and the addition of new aircraft to its fleet.
 Additionally, the airline expanded its international network by reintroducing routes between Thailand and China.